 1. Calculate Grades

-- Enter the Assessment type (quiz, test, midterm, homework, etc.)
+- Enter the assessment type (quiz, test, midterm, homework, etc.).

-- Enter the percentage weight for each assessment (i.e. midterm–30%, quizzes–25%, etc.)
+- Enter the percentage weight for that assessment.

-- Repeat this process for all courses and assessments.
+- Repeat for all courses and assessments.

 2. Calculate Final Grades